graphitemaster/breaking_the_physical_limits_of_fonts/README.md

 You may have seen _hex_, _hexadecimal_ or [_base-16_](https://en.wikipedia.org/wiki/Hexadecimal) representations of color before.
 Like `#ff5064`.
 This is a much nicer way of thinking about color.
 Each two characters refer to each channel of color.
 In this case; _R_ is `0xff`, which is `255` in decimal. _G_ is `0x50`, which is `80` in decimal and _B_ is `0x64`, which is `100` in decimal.

-* Note: One nice property of hexadecimal representation is that each byte of a color is represented by two characters, that means each character expresses **exactly 4 bits**.
+* One nice property of hexadecimal representation is that each byte of a color is represented by two characters, that means each character expresses **exactly 4 bits**.
 Every 4 bits is called a [nibble](https://en.wikipedia.org/wiki/Nibble).

 ###  Stride